CPCCLDG3001A – Licence to perform Dogging

 Course Outcomes / AQF Certification

-Upon completion a Statement of Attainment for CPCCLDG3001A Licence to perform dogging will be issued.
+Upon successful completion a Statement of Attainment for the unit of competency completed will be issued.

 Applicants over 18 years old are only eligible to apply for a Workplace Health and Safety Queensland (WHSQ) Licence upon successful completion of the final theory, calculations and practical assessment.